- Open Enrollment

 - If you select UC Blue and Gold HMO, you may access care from Health Net Behavioral Health in-network providers.

-- If you select a PPO plan, you may access care from Anthem Blue Cross in-network providers.
+- If you select a PPO plan, you may access care from Blue Shield in-network providers.
 You may also access care from out-of-network providers, but your costs will be higher and you may need to pay your provider directly for services and submit a claim for reimbursement.

 - Even if you are a member of an HMO plan, you do not need a referral from your primary care provider to see a behavioral health provider.
 Some services require preauthorization.